Shell by Example: Line Filters POSIX

 )

 Note: Variables set in piped while loops don’t persist outside due to subshell.
-Use a different approach:
+Use a here-string or a different approach:

 total=0